 The VCU Department of Radiology is dedicated to developing advanced residency and fellowship programs to train the next generation of radiologists.

 The successful practice of medicine requires an unyielding commitment to lifelong learning, beginning in the first year of medical school and continuing well beyond residency and fellowship training.

 The VCU Department of Radiology is dedicated to fostering lifelong learning in our students, residents, fellows and faculty.
 In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students.
 The Department provides an active visiting professorship for the continued education of residents and practicing radiologists in Richmond, Virginia.

 VCU Medical Center is one of the country’s largest and most sophisticated medical university complexes.
 The center is on the cutting edge of modern medicine with an active emergency room, Level I Trauma Center, Children's Medical Center with intensive care units, large transplant programs and numerous active clinical research programs.

 Our Educational Programs

 The VCU Department of Radiology sponsors visiting professorships at least three times throughout the year.
-Renowned academic radiologists visit the Department and present afternoon conferences and board-exam style film review sessions.
+Renowned academic radiologists visit the Department, present afternoon conferences and conduct board-style film review sessions.

 Residents are also invited to hear additional presentations by visiting professors at the Richmond Radiological Society dinner meetings.
 These annual meetings are attended by radiologists practicing in the greater Richmond, Virginia metropolitan area.

 Topics presented by the speakers vary and typically represent the speaker’s particular subspecialty area within the field of diagnostic and interventional radiology or nuclear medicine.

 Our program directors ensure radiology residents receive the most outstanding training opportunities.